ninest/NSR/src/content/articles/basic-military-training.md

 _      /    \
 ```

 Your SQUAD, can say normally, dunnid do anything special just say normally.
-A

 Your SEDI, have to be dragged for about 1 second, not too short that your platoon will miss but not too long that your Sergeant will fuck you for dragging.
 Just drag it for a moment (say “one thousand” in your head) can liao.